Skip to Content

 New York State no-fault benefits do not cover motorcyclists.
 As a result, medical benefits and lost wage payments are not available through no-fault insurance.
 Instead, injured riders in Rochester must use personal health insurance or pay expenses themselves.
 Where another motorist is at fault, you may pursue reimbursement by filing a third-party claim against their insurance or pursuing a personal injury lawsuit.

-This law underscores the value of working with an attorney familiar with Rochester’s insurance requirements and available options for motorcyclists.
+This law underscores the value of working with a motorcycle accident attorney in Rochester who is familiar with local insurance requirements and available options for motorcyclists.
 Local legal advice helps you understand who pays for each expense under New York law and clarifies the claim process for riders.

 To win a motorcycle accident lawsuit, you must show that the other driver acted negligently and that this negligence caused your crash and injuries.
 You also need to prove how your injuries have caused financial and emotional losses (such as medical expenses, lost wages, pain and suffering, and motorcycle repair costs).